Best Crypto Cards in Panama (2026)

 For business professionals working within or supplying the ZLC, crypto cards provide cashback on the high-volume B2B-adjacent spending (travel, accommodation, client entertainment) that traditional Panamanian bank cards offer zero rewards on.

-A Kolo card at 5% BTC cashback on $3,000/month in business-related spending generates $1,800/year in tax-free BTC rewards.
-Tria Signature at 4.5% on the same spend returns $1,511/year after the $109 fee, in stablecoin yield rather than BTC.
+A Kolo card at 2% BTC cashback on $3,000/month in business-related spending generates $720/year in BTC rewards.
+Tria Signature on the same spend returns about $491/year after its $109 annual fee and 0.5% per-payment fee, in USDT cashback rather than BTC.

 The Hub Airport Advantage